WAZOOLY/Wazooly/README.md

 **Required Must-have Stories**

-* User1/User2 (Chaperone 1/Chaperone 2) opens application and enters log in credentials.
+# [checkbox:checked] User1/User2 (Chaperone 1/Chaperone 2) opens application and enters log in credentials.
-* User1 (Chaperone1) will see a camera on the screen, prepping for the picture of the license plate.
+# [checkbox:checked] User1 (Chaperone1) will see a camera on the screen, prepping for the picture of the license plate.
-* (Backend) The picture would then be sent to the backend through ComputerVision, for the letters/numbers to be deciphered.
+# [checkbox:checked] (Backend) The picture would then be sent to the backend through ComputerVision, for the letters/numbers to be deciphered.
-* If the license plate is found in the database, the User1 (Chaperone 1 ) will be sent to a screen with a green check mark, if not they will be shown a red X. If there is an error reading/deciphering the license plate number, an error message will prompt Chaperone1 to manually enter the license plate number.
+# [checkbox:checked] If the license plate is found in the database, the User1 (Chaperone 1 ) will be sent to a screen with a green check mark, if not they will be shown a red X. If there is an error reading/deciphering the license plate number, an error message will prompt Chaperone1 to manually enter the license plate number.
-* User2 (Chaperone 2) will see a queue of the childrens' information associated with the guardian and license plate number previously scanned, the details of the car, and a picture of the driver.
+# [checkbox:checked] User2 (Chaperone 2) will see a queue of the childrens' information associated with the guardian and license plate number previously scanned, the details of the car, and a picture of the driver.
-* Once the car has taken the child, User 2 (Chaperone 2) will check the column and dequeue the item in the list.
+# [checkbox:checked] Once the car has taken the child, User 2 (Chaperone 2) will check the column and dequeue the item in the list.

 **Optional Nice-to-have Stories**
 * The ability for guardians to be added on the fly for emergencies.